Rajsk

+History

-According to the 1921 census, the village was inhabited by 341 people, among whom 15 were Roman Catholic, 322 Orthodox, and 4 Mosaic.
+According to the 1921 census, the village was inhabited by 341 people, among whom 15 were Roman Catholic, 322 Orthodox, and 4 Jewish.
 At the same time, 196 inhabitants declared Polish nationality, 145 Belarusian.
 There were 71 residential buildings in the village.

+Following the joint German-Soviet invasion of Poland, which started World War II in September 1939, the village was first occupied by the Soviet Union until 1941, and then by Germany until 1944.
+On July 16, 1942, on the order of regional SS and Police Leader Werner Fromm, the German gendarmerie, SS and Wehrmacht pacified the village, murdering 142 people.
+The Germans burned down houses, farm buildings and the church, and destroyed access roads to erase traces of the village's existence.